SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 To support [Internal load balancers](//kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer), provider-specific service annotation may be added through defining the `service.annotations` parameter.

 The `service.ports` parameter defines the services exposed.
-It specifies the event broker `containerPort` which actually provides the service, and the mapping to the `servicePort` at which the service can be accessed when using LoadBalancer or ClusterIP.
-Note that there is no control to which port services are mapped when using NodePort.
+It specifies the event broker `containerPort` that actually provides the service, and the mapping to the `servicePort` where the service can be accessed when using LoadBalancer or ClusterIP.
+Note that there is no control over which port services are mapped when using NodePort.

-When using Helm to initiate a deployment, notes will be provided on the screen how to obtain the service addresses and ports specific to your deployment - follow the "Services access" section of the notes.
+When using Helm to initiate a deployment, notes will be provided on the screen about how to obtain the service addresses and ports specific to your deployment - follow the "Services access" section of the notes.

 A deployment is ready for service requests when there is a Solace pod that is running, `1/1` ready, and the pod's label is "active=true".
 The exposed `pubsubplus` service will forward traffic to that active event broker node.